Mario Edwards Jr.

 Mario Lashun Edwards Jr. (born January 25, 1994) is an American professional football defensive tackle for the Houston Texans of the National Football League (NFL).
 He played college football for the Florida State Seminoles and was selected by the Oakland Raiders in the second round of the 2015 NFL draft.
-He has also been a member of the New York Giants, New Orleans Saints, Chicago Bears, Jacksonville Jaguars and Tennessee Titans.
+He has also been a member of the New York Giants, New Orleans Saints, Chicago Bears, Jacksonville Jaguars, Tennessee Titans.

 Early life

 Mario was raised in Denton, Texas, while his father played for the Dallas Cowboys.
 Edwards attended Prosper High School for his freshman and sophomore year, where he was a three-sport athlete in football, basketball and track.
 He started at defensive end for the state champion Eagles as a freshman.
 Edwards recorded 69 tackles and three sacks as a freshman on top of catching 17 passes for 361 yards and three touchdowns.
 He then transferred to Billy Ryan High School.
 As a junior, he recorded 127 tackles, 50 tackles for loss and 18 sacks leading Denton Ryan to a state runner-up finish against Austin Lake Travis led by Michael Brewer.
 As a senior in 2011, he recorded 72 tackles and 11 sacks and was the USA Today High School Defensive Player of the Year.
 Further, he earned All-American honors by USA Today, Parade, Sports Illustrated, and ESPN.
 In track & field, Edwards competed as a shot putter during his final two years at Denton, recording a top-throw of 15.08 meters (49 ft, 3 in) at the 2012 Richardson Invitational, where he placed first.

 Regarded as a five-star recruit by Rivals.com, Edwards was ranked as the No. 1 defensive tackle prospect in his class.
 In fact, he was ranked No. 3 overall, which was Rivals.com's highest ranking for a defensive tackle prospect since Haloti Ngata (No. 2) in 2002.
 According to ESPN recruiting analyst Craig Haubert, Edwards was similar to Da'Quan Bowers at the same stage of their careers.
 Recruited by numerous schools, Edwards took official visits to Texas, Oklahoma, Florida State, and Louisiana State, before committing to the Seminoles on January 24, 2012.